 4. Reset Windows Update components manually to fix 0x800F081F

-Instances where Windows has problems receiving cumulative updates from the server occur several times.
-Although the previous steps should eliminate the server issue when getting updates, Windows may still have problems downloading the updates and show you error code 0x800F081F.
+Instances, where Windows has problems receiving cumulative updates from the server, occur several times.
+Although the previous steps should eliminate the server issue when getting updates, Windows may still have problems downloading the updates and show you the error code 0x800F081F.
 If this is your case, it is worth installing the necessary updates directly from the Microsoft catalog.
 Follow the following step to Reset Windows Update Components.

 - Search for Command Prompt, right-click the result, and select Run as administrator.

 net stop wuauservcommand to stop the Windows Update Service and press Enter.

 - Type the

 rd /s /q %systemroot%\SoftwareDistributioncommand to clear SoftwareDistribution Folder and press Enter.